tmiklas/tbeam-helium-mapper/README.md

   - `credentials.h`

 The comments and text below will guide you on what values to look out for.
 By default, this builds is for the **US915** region.
 Tune accordingly.
+You should choose your own AppKey value in `credentials.h`, either take the random one suggested by the Console Device entry, or make one up.

 ### Goals of Operation
 When your car is started, and USB Power appears, the Mapper will power on, acquire GPS, and continue mapping.